Decentralized Stablecoins and Collateral Risk

 89 Pages Posted: 22 Jun 2021 Last revised: 15 Jun 2022

 Date Written: June 17, 2021

 In this paper, we study the mechanisms that govern price stability of MakerDAO's DAI token, the first decentralized stablecoin.
-DAI works through a set of autonomous smart contracts, in which users deposit cryptocurrency collateral, typically Ethereum, and borrow a fraction of their positions as DAI tokens.
-Using data on the universe of collateralized debt positions, we show that DAI price covaries negatively with returns to risky collateral.
-The peg-price volatility is related to collateral risk, while the stability rate has little ability to stabilize the coin.
+DAI works through a set of autonomous smart contracts, in which users deposit cryptocurrency collateral and borrow a fraction of their positions as DAI tokens.
+Using data on the universe of collateralized debt positions, we show that peg volatility is related to collateral risk.
+The DAI price covaries negatively with returns to risky collateral, even after controlling for safe-haven demand and the mechanical impact of collateral liquidations.
 The introduction of safe collateral types has led to an increase in peg stability.

 Keywords: Cryptocurrency, fixed exchange rates, monetary policy, stablecoins, collateralized debt positions

 JEL Classification: F31, G14, G15, G18, G23